-Failure to Make Proper Disclosure in Violation of FCRA 15 U.S.C. §§ 1681b(b)(2)(A)(ii)
+Failure to Make Proper Disclosure in Violation of FCRA $(15 \text{ U.S.C. } \S 1681b(b)(2)(A)(ii))$

 - 87. Plaintiff incorporates the foregoing paragraphs as if fully set forth herein. - 88.
 Defendant violated the FCRA by the use of a disclosure form that contains extraneous information other than the disclosure. - 89.
 The foregoing violations were willful.
 Defendant knew that the disclosure form should consist solely of the consumer report disclosure. - 90.
 Based upon facts likely to have evidentiary support after a reasonable opportunity for further investigation and discovery, Defendant had and has a policy and practice of failing to provide adequate written disclosures to applicants and employees, before procuring consumer reports or causing consumer reports to be procured.
-Pursuant to that policy and practice, Defendant procured consumer reports or caused consumer reports to be procured for Plaintiff and class members without first providing a written disclosure in compliance with Section 1681b(b)(2)(A) of the FCRA.
+Pursuant to that policy and practice, Defendant procured consumer reports or caused consumer reports to be procured for Plaintiff and class members without first providing a written disclosure in compliance with Section 1681b(b)(2)(A) of the FCRA. - 91.
+Defendant's willful conduct is reflected by, among other things the following facts: - a.
+Defendant is a large corporation with access to legal advice through its own General Counsel's office and outside employment counsel; - Defendant has ignored the plain language of the FCRA and regulatory b. guidance from FTC Informal Staff Opinions;

-- 91. Defendant's willful conduct is reflected by, among other things the following facts: - a.
-Defendant is a large corporation with access to legal advice through its own General Counsel's office and outside employment counsel; - b.
-Defendant has ignored the plain language of the FCRA and regulatory guidance from FTC Informal Staff Opinions; - c.
-Defendant's disclosure is not a standalone document consisting solely of the disclosure; and, - d.
-The FCRA requires consumer reporting agencies to provide notice to users of consumer reports of the user's legal obligations under the FCRA prior to the procurement of consumer reports, despite such knowledge Defendant persisted in the conduct that brought forth this action. - 92.
-Plaintiff and the Putative Class members are entitled to statutory damages of not less than \$100 and not more than \$1000 for each and every one of these violations, pursuant to 15 U.S.C. § 1681n(a)(1)(A). - Plaintiff and the Putative Class members are also entitled to punitive damages for these violations pursuant to 15 U.S.C. § 1681n(a)(2). - 94.
-Plaintiff and the Putative Class members are further entitled to recover their costs and attorneys' fees, pursuant to 15 U.S.C. § 1681n(a)(3).
+- Defendant's disclosure is not a standalone document consisting solely of c. the disclosure; and, - d.
+The FCRA requires consumer reporting agencies to provide notice to users of consumer reports of the user's legal obligations under the FCRA prior to the procurement of consumer reports.
+On information and belief the consumer reporting agency utilized by Defendant, General Information Systems (GIS), provided such notice to Defendant.
+Despite having such knowledge, Defendant persisted in the conduct that brought forth this action. - 92.
+Plaintiff and the putative class members are entitled to statutory damages of not less than \$100 and not more than \$1000 for each and every one of these violations, pursuant to 15 U.S.C. § 1681n(a)(1)(A). - 93.
+Plaintiff and the putative class members are also entitled to punitive damages for these violations pursuant to 15 U.S.C. § 1681n(a)(2). - 94.
+Plaintiff and the putative class members are further entitled to recover their costs and attorneys' fees, pursuant to 15 U.S.C. § 1681n(a)(3).

-COUNT II

-Failure to Obtain Proper Authorization in Violation of FCRA 15 U.S.C. § 1681b(b)(2)(A)(ii)
+COUNT II Failure to Obtain Proper Authorization in Violation of FCRA $(15 \text{ U.S.C.} \S 1681b(b)(2)(A)(ii))$

-95. Plaintiff incorporates the foregoing paragraphs as if fully set forth herein.

-- 96. Defendant violated the FCRA by procuring consumer reports relating to Plaintiff and other Putative Class members without proper authorization.
+- 95. Plaintiff incorporates the foregoing paragraphs as if fully set forth herein. - 96.
+Defendant violated the FCRA by procuring consumer reports relating to Plaintiff and other putative class members without proper authorization.
 See 15 U.S.C. § 1681b(b)(2)(A)(ii). - 97.
 The foregoing violations were willful.
-Defendant acted in deliberate or reckless disregard of its obligations and the rights of Plaintiff and other class members under 15 U.S.C. § 1681b(b)(2)(A)(ii).
-The Defendant's willful conduct is reflected by, among other things, the facts previously set forth. - 98.
-Plaintiff and the Putative Class members are entitled to statutory damages of not less than \$100 and not more than \$1000 for each and every one of these violations, pursuant to 15 U.S.C. § 1681n(a)(1)(A). - 99.
+Defendant acted in deliberate or reckless disregard of its obligations and the rights of Plaintiff and other class members under 15 U.S.C. §

+1681b(b)(2)(A)(ii).
+Defendant's willful conduct is reflected by, among other things, the facts previously set forth.

+- 98. Plaintiff and the Putative Class members are entitled to statutory damages of not less than \$100 and not more than \$1000 for each and every one of these violations, pursuant to 15 U.S.C. § 1681n(a)(1)(A). - 99.
 Plaintiff and the Putative Class members are also entitled to punitive damages for these violations pursuant to 15 U.S.C. § 1681n(a)(2). - 100.
 Plaintiff and the Putative Class members are further entitled to recover their costs and attorneys' fees, pursuant to 15 U.S.C. § 1681n(a)(3).